-This study is part of the Kids Corona platform, which aims to answer these fundamental questions that still remain unanswered.
+This study is part of the Kids Corona platform, which aims to answer these fundamental questions.

-With the information currently available, it is very difficult to answer this question.
-At the start of the pandemic, children were confined at home to protect them, as they are considered a vulnerable group.
+At the start of the pandemic, children were confined at home to protect them, as they were considered a vulnerable group.
 This meant that there were no data available on the transmissibility of the virus in children.

 This substantial project will be complemented by the case study of children with a positive PCR test result and their contacts, both those treated at the SJD Barcelona Children's Hospital and those who contact the hospital after receiving a positive PCR result.

 The results of these studies will provide key information to understand to what extent children can become infected and spread COVID-19.
 These data will be essential to help decide the best strategies to continue the educational and social life of children, which will also have a direct impact on adults.

 How is coronavirus transmitted in a school-like environment?